stableagents/stableagents/README.md

 ### Productivity Agents
 - [ ] Create a routine for tasks to be completed autoregressively

-- [ ] Assign a task you would normally assign or hire for on a platform like UPWORK. <i>We rate the complexity of the task before initiation to set proper expectations, Stable Agents is evovling and can't complete all tasks just yet</i>
+- [ ] Assign a task you would normally assign or hire for on a platform like UPWORK. <i>We rate the complexity of the task before initiation to set proper expectations, Stable Agents is evovling and still learning how to complete complex tasks</i>

 ### Coding Agents